Lo-GR/Factory.Solution/README.md

 ### _Installation: Database Recreation_

 1. Ensure you are running MySQL Server 8 and MySQL WorkBench 8.
 If you are running windows, use the [Windows Installer ](https://dev.mysql.com/downloads/installer/) for MySQL and follow the instructions provided by the installer.
 For Macs, visit [MySQL Commuinity Downloads](https://dev.mysql.com/downloads/mysql/) and select macOS from the Operation Systems.
 This will be a manual installation.
 If you need additional assistance on this, please visit Epicodus's [Learn How to Program Article](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
-2. Once you verify you have SQL installed, create a file called "appsettings.json" in the root directory Factory.Solution.
+2. Once you verify you have SQL installed, create a file called "appsettings.json" in the production subdirectory "Factory."
 Paste the following into this file.
 ```
 {
   "ConnectionStrings": {